alloverse/docs/architecture/index.md

 ## Basic premises

+* Your "place" is where you decorate, run apps, invite people, and hang out.
+It's like a collaborative X11 server: It runs a world simulation server, a voip gateway, and all the backing data for 3d UIs for the running apps.
+* A "visor" is the GUI application you use to visit places and interact with your apps.
+* An "appliance" is a process running on your computer, or on a computer on the Internet.
+Like opening a web page (or launching a remote X11 process), this app can then show its interface and be interacted with inside your place.

 A place, a user/visor and appliances are all actors using the same network protocol and RPC mechanics, implemented in the `allonet` library.